Nabeel20/Badr/docs/Core.md

 ### `:onClick(fn, mouseButton(num))`

-Sets `fn` to be executed when mouse left button is clicked.
-Container is passed as argument to `fn`.
-Default mouseButton is 1 for left mouse button, right one is 2.
+Assigns `fn` to be executed when mouse left button is clicked.
+The container is passed as an argument to `fn`.
+The second argument is an optional number, default is `1` for left mouse button. .
+This argument is used to specify which mouse button the function.
+Right mouse button is `2`.

 ### `:onHover({onEnter = fn, onExit = fn})`